 ► ROS is great

-ROS – Revenue Online – is a very easy system to use for VAT and paying income tax (self assessment).
+ROS – Revenue Online – is a very easy system to use for VAT and paying income tax (self-assessment).

-► Revenue are efficient – Tax Clearance
+► Revenue is efficient – Tax Clearance

 I received my tax clearance within a week in October.
 Granted I could not use the online tool as it did not recognise my PPS number but the form in the post did the job!

 ► Withholding Tax (WST) is a Pain

 Public sector organisations charge 20% withholding tax on consultancy.
 I think that when a provider has a clear record, say 2 years prompt payment of taxes, that they should be exempted from Withholding Tax.
 In 2013, almost 25% of my tax liability was already taken in Withholding tax.

 Self employed contactors have to pay 100% of the tax liability for the year in October – easiest to calculate at 100% of the amount paid in the previous year.

 In the first year of business, no tax is paid but it is liable in the October after the end of the year.
 That is an advantage but as one is also liable for preliminary tax for the second year, one is faced with a huge bill of two years.
 We got over that and all my savings are gone.
 But it remains problematic.